jeffoconnorau/AGMPowerCLI/README.md

 # Detecting errors and failures

-One design goal of ActPowerCLI is for all user messages to be easy to understand and formatted nicely.
+One design goal of AGMPowerCLI is for all user messages to be easy to understand and formatted nicely.
 However when a command fails, the return code shown by $? will not indicate this.
 For instance in these two examples I try to connect and check $? each time.
 However the result is the same for both cases ($? being 'True', as opposed to 'False', meaning the last command was successfully run).

 Successful login:
 ```
-PS /Users/anthony/git/ActPowerCLI> Connect-AGM 172.24.1.180 av passw0rd -i
+PS /Users/anthony> Connect-AGM 172.24.1.180 av passw0rd -i
 Login Successful!
-PS /Users/anthony/git/ActPowerCLI> $?
+PS /Users/anthony> $?
 True
 ```

 Unsuccessful login:
 ```
-PS /Users/anthony/git/ActPowerCLI> Connect-AGM 172.24.1.180 av password -i
+PS /Users/anthony> Connect-AGM 172.24.1.180 av password -i

 err_code errormessage
 -------- ------------
    10011 Login failed

-PS /Users/anthony/git/ActPowerCLI> $?
+PS /Users/anthony> $?
 True
 ```